NikolaiF90/Ascendancy_Wars_SP.Altis/UpdateLog.md

 # Ascendancy Wars SP Update
-Version 1.8.3a
+Version 1.9.0a

 ## New Features
-- Revive: Players now have the option to choose suicide if there are no teammates available to revive them or if they decide to give up.
+- Vehicle Shop: Player now have the ability to buy boats, cars, van, truck, helicopters and even a fighter jet.

 ## Adjustments
 - No information provided by the developer.